dynawo/dyn-grid-compliance-verification/docs/tutorial/5_modifying_pcs.md

      setpoint_step_value = 0.1
   ```
 - Change the name of the operating conditions, it is advisable to put a name that describes
-     the purpose of the ner conditions.
+     the purpose of the new conditions.
      In this example the parameter **pdr_Q** will be modified from *Qmin* to *0*, so it is
      proposed to modify the name from **Rise** to **RiseQ0**
   ```ini